 Depreciation of Rental Merchandise.
 Depreciation of rental merchandise is included in the cost of rentals and fees on our statement of earnings.
 We depreciate our rental merchandise using the income forecasting method.
 The income forecasting method of depreciation we use does not consider salvage value and does not allow the depreciation of rental merchandise during periods when it is not generating rental revenue.
 The objective of this method of depreciation is to provide for consistent depreciation expense while the merchandise is on rent.
 We accelerate the depreciation on computers that are 24 months old or older and which have become idle using the straight-line method for a period of at least six months, generally not to exceed an aggregate depreciation period of 30 months.
-The purpose is to better reflect the depreciable life of a computer in our stores and to encourage the sale of older computers.
+The purpose is to better reflect the depreciable life of a computer in our stores.